rmistry75/BlackLineAPIJam/Basic/Lab 2 API Security - Securing APIs with API Keys/README.md

 ![image alt text](./media/image_5.png)

-* The policy will be added after any policies you previously had in the Request flow.
-Since we likely want this to occur first, drag the new policy to be the leftmost of any policies in the flow.
+* This is the first policy we've added.
+However, if we had other policies then we could drag the VerifyKey policy to the leftmost position to ensure it executes first.

 * With the *Verify API Key* policy selected, you can see its configuration (the default policy configuration is below).
 Note that the API Key is being retrieved from the context as the variable *request.queryparam.apikey*.
 This is the default but the policy can be configured to retrieve the key from any parameter key you prefer.